elainechan/graduation/README.md

-# analysis for graduation data written in R
+# analysis process of ranking the top 25 US cities for college graduates to begin a career